People

 To verify which (sub)domains contain a Neurons Agent, check the Domain column in the Agent Overview query of Edge Intelligence .

-The Azure Active Directory widget is filled with real-time information, if you have configured a Microsoft Azure Active Directory connector or Azure AD (Cloud) credentials.
+The Azure Active Directory widget is filled with real-time information, if you have configured a Microsoft Entra ID connector or Azure AD (Cloud) credentials.
 This does not require installation of a Neurons Agent.

 People list